yan-hoose/rails-perfmon-app/README.md

 This app wants/prefers:

-* Ruby 2.2 (2.0 and 2.1 will probably work too but I have not tested it on these versions).
+* Ruby 2.2.2+ (Rails 5 requirement).

-* PostgreSQL 9.3 (older 9.x versions will probably work too but again, I have not tested those versions).
+* PostgreSQL 9.5+ (older 9.x versions will probably work too but again, I have not tested those versions).

 ### Setup